 - Manzanita Lake Snowshoe Loop

 Length: 1.5 miles round trip

-This 1.5 snowshoe loop is a great start for beginners.
-It will take you about an hour and a half and you’ll see sweeping views of the park and Chaos Crag along the way.
+This 1.5 snowshoe loop is an excellent start for beginners.
+It will take you about an hour and a half, and you’ll see sweeping views of the park and Chaos Crag along the way.
 Begin near the Loomis Ranger Station and circle the lake in either direction to experience beautiful surroundings and get a great workout.

 - Ridge Lakes

 Start from the parking area of Sulphur Works.
 This route begins at the north end near the flat area and follows the summer trail for Ridge Lake.
 You can stay to the creek’s right and keep Mount Diller slightly to your right when it comes into view.
 This is a favorite route for guests wanting to snow camp in the Ridge Lake Basin area.
 The Ridge Lake Basin area is an excellent base camp for visitors wanting to ski Mount Diller and Pilot Pinnacle.
 Map for Ridge Lakes Winter Camp Area.